top of page

 The New Testament continues,

 “But when he thought about these things, behold, an angel of the Lord appeared to him in a dream, saying, “Joseph, son of David, don’t be afraid to take to yourself Miriam, your wife, for that which is conceived in her is of the Holy Spirit. . .
-Joseph arose from his sleep, and did as the angel of the Lord commanded him, and took his wife to himself; and didn’t know her [21] until she had brought forth her firstborn son.
+Joseph arose from his sleep, did as the angel of the Lord commanded him, and took his wife to himself; and didn’t know her [21] until she had brought forth her firstborn son.
 He named him Yeshua.”[22]
 Matthew 1:20-21, 24-25

 As Yosef ben Yaakov of the House of David opened his eyes from sleep, the eyes of his spirit now saw clearly.
-He marveled as he saw in hindsight the prophecies being fulfilled, one by one, right before his eyes.
+He marveled as he saw, in hindsight, the prophecies being fulfilled, one by one, right before his eyes.
 Redemption had come to Israel, cuddled into his very arms, wrapped in swaddling clothes.
-The words of the prophet, “For unto us a child is born, a Son is given,”(Isaiah 9:6) now had a personal meaning to him and Miriam which no one else in Israel, nor in the entire history of the world could lay claim.
+The words of the prophet, “For unto us a child is born, a Son is given,”(Isaiah 9:6) now had a personal meaning to him and Miriam that no one else in Israel, nor in the entire history of the world could lay claim.
 As every father, now it was his mission to protect his newborn son, the Savior of the world.

 והיא יולדת בן וקראת את־שמו ישוע כי הוא יושיע את־עמו מחטאתיהם